Right now only, you can buy the course for a 10% discount.

 Layering

 • Deposits.
-Some countries receive savings from non-residents, so outlaws use the opportunity.
+Some countries receive savings from non-residents into separate bank accounts, so outlaws use the opportunity.

 • Shell companies.
 Try to obscure any information about individuals, including directors and owners.
 The absence of employees or physical presence are common signs.